laurencelundblade/QCBOR/README.md

     make -f Makefile.ossl

 The specific things that Makefile.ossl does is:
-* #defines T_COSE_USE_OPENSSL_CRYPTO
 * Links the crypto_adapters/t_cose_openssl_crypto.o into libt_cose.a
 * Links test/test/t_cose_make_openssl_test_key.o into the test binary
+* `#define T_COSE_USE_OPENSSL_CRYPTO`

 Note that the internally supplied b_con_hash is not used in this case by virtue of the Makefile not linking to it.

 #### PSA Crypto -- Makefile.psa

-This makes use of crypto libraries supporting the PSA cryptographic interface found in psa/crypto.h as a part of Arm's TF-M and perhaps others.
+This build configuration works for Arm PSA Crypto compatible libraries like the MBed Crypto Library.

 This integration supports SHA-256, SHA-384 and SHA-512 with ECDSA to support the COSE algorithms ES256, ES384 and ES512.
 It is a full implementation but